biosustain/brenda_km/case_study/README.md

 ## Generate the required priors for the model
 - Run the Python script `KmProcessing.py`.
-This should generate a file called `OUTPUT_FILE.csv` with the mu and sigma of the requested distributions.
+This should generate a file called `Pred_Priors.csv` with the mu and sigma of the requested distributions.

 ## Generate Plots comparing our priors and those in the comparison paper
 - Run the file `plotdists.m` with Matlab